gbzarelli/kart-race-importer/README.md

 When importing the file, a race model will be generated, through this model we can extract various information such as:

-- Classification by driver:
+- Classification by a driver:
   - Best lap.
   - Average speed.
   - Time for the first.

 - List of laps of the race:
   - Number of the lap.
   - Classification of the lap by pilot:
     - Placement on lap
     - Lap Information:
       - Time.
       - Lap time.
       - Average speed.
     - List the time difference for each rider ahead of you on the lap.
       - Pilot
       - Placement on lap
       - Time
   - Faster lap pilot:
     - Placement on lap
     - Time
     - Average speed.

 ## Entry Point

-Currently I have not created a clear entry point for this project, such as a REST or something like that.
-But to test execution, I have created a `Main.java` in the root of the `package ('br.com.helpdev.race')` of the project so that execution can be done.
+Currently, I have not created a clear entry point for this project, such as a REST or something like that.
+For test execution, I have created a `Main.java` in the root of the `package ('br.com.helpdev.race')` of the project so that execution can be done.